AKlugeWilkes/IoP-CAPILANO/03_Evaluation/ReadMe.md

 https://futureassemblydemonstrator.dashboards.vfk.ipt.fraunhofer.de/

 Based on the application ontology, the framework’s performance is analyzed by measuring the time to process a task allocation.
-Twenty unique queries with varying degrees of complexity were created and used as the seed for a randomizer to generate processes charts.
+Twenty unique queries (Shown in **"Seed Queries"**) with varying degrees of complexity were created and used as the seed for a randomizer to generate processes charts.
 For each data point, five process charts with the same number of queries, but unique and randomized queries are processed and the run-time of these five charts is averaged to ensure uniform distribution of complexity within the five process charts.

 The graph **“Average runtime vs. number of queries”** presents the scaling performance of the ontology.